MantossG/LITA_CLASS_Project/README.md

 A. *Overall Observation:*
 - The highest generator of revenue by the various line of business is the service plan with a wide margin then followed by the parts, copier sale, and printer sale in a significantly decreasing manner.
 This may be due to consumer behavior, market conditions, competition and customer base.
-- There seems to be significant drop in revenue generation by all the line of businesses in 2015 which is disturbing as these line of businesses performed well in the previous year(2014).
+- There ia a significant drop in revenue generation by all the line of businesses in 2015 which is disturbing as these line of businesses performed well in the previous year(2014).
 This suggest potential challenges in sales performace, market conditions, product quality or  marketing strategy.

 B. *Implications:*